Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: SE book at 40. Comments to its chapters

 Chapter 12.
 SE book section (12.3) deals with filtering of a random potential from its small scales via the wave function averaging.
 Recently a new way to do the filtering was suggested~\cite{Sveta} and later compared with the conventional one~\cite{Serezha1}.

 Chapter 13.
-The theory of nonlinear screening of a long-range potential developed in Chapters 3 and 13 was applied to nonlinear screening of the random potential of remote impurities by 2DEG in QHE devices~\cite{DOS,WC5,Efros1,Efros2,Efros3,CSG,CMS,Fogler94,Polyakov95,Sammon,Sammon1}.
-The concepts of strongly or completely compensated semiconductor found an application to topological insulators~\cite{Why,Ando,Surface,TopolFilm,TopolWire}, to other narrow gap semiconductors subjected to a strong 3D Coulomb disorder~\cite{Narrowgap,Smallgap} and to the superconductor-insulator transition in high $T_c$ superconductors~\cite{Compsuper}.
+The theory of nonlinear screening of a long-range potential developed in Chapters 3 and 13 was extended to nonlinear screening of the random potential of remote charged impurities by the 2DEG in QHE devices~\cite{DOS,WC5,Efros1,Efros2,Efros3,CSG,CMS,Fogler94,Sammon,Sammon1}.
+The concepts of the random long range potential and percolative metal-insulator transition in strongly or completely compensated semiconductor found applications to topological insulators~\cite{Why,Ando,Surface,TopolFilm,TopolWire}, to graphene~\cite{Galitski}, to two-dimensional narrow gap semiconductors subjected to a strong 3D Coulomb disorder~\cite{Narrowgap,Smallgap}, to Ge and ScN films~\cite{Mitin,Biswas}, to MIT in doped SrTiO$_3$ crystals and films~\cite{Yilikal} and to the superconductor-insulator transition in high $T_c$ superconductors~\cite{Compsuper,Segawa}.

+In $\text{SrTiO}_3$ due to its closeness to the ferroelectric transition nonlinear dependency of polarization on electric field was added to the standard Thomas-Fermi nonlinear dependence of electron concentration on the electrostatic potential to analytically describe low temperature thermodynamic and kinetic properties of 2DEG in LAO-STO junctions in zero magnetic field~\cite{Kostya,HanKostya,HanMike} and in a very strong magnetic field~\cite{MikeHan}.
+The same theory was applied to collapse of electron gas on a positive cluster of oxygen vacancies in $\text{SrTiO}_3$~\cite{KostyaHan}.

+This paper is devoted to the memory of Sergey Gredeskul and his wife Victoria murdered by Hamas in their home.
+Sergey was fascinated by the phenomenon of Anderson localization in disorder systems.
+We both followed seminal works of I. M. Lifshits.
+Sergey's book written with I. M. Lifshits and L. A. Pastur~\cite{Gredeskul} and SE book~\cite{SEbook} augment each other.